 I'm a multi-disciplinary designer and strategist with over 8 years of experience crafting solutions for people in a variety of contexts.
 By drawing upon my diverse background in writing, photography, marketing, and design, I employ the power of story to craft conversational and intuitive interfaces that satisfy both business and user needs.
 I'm a generalist, able to see how the big picture and the small details fit together to make a cohesive experience.

 Outside the workplace I'm a nerd for books, games, and fresh air.

-Led the design strategy of several B2B, internal, and marketing projects, working closely with our international teams in London, Medellín, and Vilnius.
+Led the design strategy of several B2B, internal, and marketing projects.

-Redesigned our website on a tight deadline, architecting 4 separate websites into a singular website ecosystem.
+Redesigned our company website on a tight deadline, architecting four separate websites into a single website ecosystem.

 Originally hired to write press releases, I quickly expanded my role to encompass branding, print and web design, copywriting, marketing, SEO, and event photography.

 Modernized the Chamber's brand identity, redesigned and brought the website in-house, designed all print and digital media, and did all our marketing.

 Designed our weekly email newsletter, Chamber Weekly, and our monthly business advocacy newsletter, The Advocate.
 In 2016, both won 1st Place awards from the Western Association of Chamber Executives (WACE) out of 850 chamber professionals in 17 western states and Canada.

 Lead the design strategy for several major product releases and co-own the product roadmap.

 Lead the evolution of our design system, product architecture, and content design of the SaaS product and front-of-house product landing pages.